uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 Dominating sets also have many other real world applications, think of computers in a company (or in your school, on your street, etc).
 All of these computers need access to the internet, and that means routers are needed.
-Every computer could be connected to it's own router, but this is a waste of resources, instead we would be much better off figuring out the dominating set in order to minimise the number of routers we need.
+Every computer could be connected to its own router, but this is a waste of resources, instead we would be much better off figuring out the dominating set in order to minimise the number of routers we need.

+* **Creating a dominating set problem is not too difficult....** *

+### Vertex Covering

+Vertex covering is very similar to dominating sets, but rather than having every intersection a single street away, we want to cover enough intersections such that at least one end of every street is covered.

+Like many intractable problems, it's easy to check if a solution is valid.
+For the vertex cover problem, you just to mark off all the 'covered' intersection.

+* **pics here** *

+So a "brute force" solution is to try every combination of intersection, with each one either selected or not.
+For this simple map, there are 8 solutions.

+* **pics here** *

+The first one solves the problem, but the second one is better.
+We choose the most economical one that solves the problem (with one intersection chosen).
+Some of the solutions are obviously bad, e.g. choosing every intersetion, or choosing none, and refining this approach is possible, but at least we have an algorithm that works.

+But how many potential solutions need to be tried out?
+There are two possibilities for each intersection: chosen, or not chosen.
+So for the 3 intersections, we need to multiply the options for each one, giving {math}2*2*2{math end}.

+Try writing all the possibilities for 4 intersections to verify this.

+The problem with this is that for {math}n{math end} intersections, it will take {math}2^n{math end} evaluations.
+That grows very fast with {math}n{math end} - it's exponential!
+So it is not a practical solution to the problem.

 ### And many more!